-Congratulations to our member with a book releasing today!
-Click on the cover below for more information:
+Congratulations to our members with books releasing today!
+Click on the covers below for more information about each title:

 Saturday, June 25

 - Bridget Hodder will be signing THE RAT PRINCE at the Macmillan Kids Booth (#2118)

 - Tobie Easton will be signing EMERGE at the IPG Booth (#2165)

 - Stephanie Garber will be signing CARAVAL at the Macmillan Kids Booth (#2115)